Tim55667757/TKSBrokerAPI/README_EN.md

 - Receive a table of the latest prices from the broker server;
   - key `--prices` with the list of requested instruments;
   - API-method: [`GetListOfPrices()`](https://tim55667757.github.io/TKSBrokerAPI/docs/tksbrokerapi/TKSBrokerAPI.html#TinkoffBrokerServer.GetListOfPrices).
-- Receive information about the user's portfolio and some analytics on it: distribution of the portfolio by assets, companies, sectors and currencies of assets;
+- Receive information about the user's portfolio and some analytics on it: distribution of the portfolio by assets, companies, sectors, currencies and countries of assets;
   - key `--overview` or `-o`;
   - API-method: [`Overview()`](https://tim55667757.github.io/TKSBrokerAPI/docs/tksbrokerapi/TKSBrokerAPI.html#TinkoffBrokerServer.Overview).
 - Receive from the broker server information about completed transactions for the specified period and show it as a table;